 Danny “Bo” Griffin, 61, City of Andrews Water Man, King of the World, Book of Knowledge, Rock Star, Esquire the 3rd, stepped into Heaven on Friday, March 8, 2019 with a smile on his face and that eager “what’s next” attitude that he always displayed.
 He was one-of-a-kind and will be sorely missed by countless people.
 Everyone that had the privilege of meeting him loved him, and he could put a smile on anyone’s face.
 He was our sunshine, always!

-To send flowers in memory of Danny "Bo" E. Griffin, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Danny "Bo" E. Griffin, please visit our Heartfelt Sympathies Store.

 Family and friends will gather to celebrate his life at 1:00 PM Tuesday, March 12, 2019 at Northcrest Baptist Church, 1410 NW 5th Street, in Andrews with Pastor Jerry Bailey and Pastor Harvey Enriquez officiating.
 Interment will follow in the Andrews North Cemetery.
 The family will receive friends on Monday from 6 – 8 PM at McNett Funeral Home.
 Please celebrate his life by visiting www.mcnettfuneralhome.com.